apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 environment which complements the UI-based Druid console.
 The primary use of `druidapi` at present is to support the set of tutorial notebooks provided in the parent directory.

 `druidapi` works against any version of Druid.
-Operations that exploit newer features obviously work only against versions of Druid that support those features.
+Operations that make use of newer features obviously work only against versions of Druid that support those features.

 ## Install